CosmWasm/docs-deprecated/testnets/testnets.md

 Now you should be seeing blocks being replayed and your node is catching up with the testnet.
 This could take a while.

-## Become an active validator
+## Become an active validator(optional)

-To start being an active validator that validates transactions, you need some coins staked to your validators address
+If you want to participate in active block building, you need some coins staked to your validators address.
+If you are interested in validator tech stack, [certus one blog](https://kb.certus.one/) is a good resource to begin with.

-TODO not sure about the values here
+**Note: make sure your validator is synced before upgrading to validator

 ```sh
 wasmcli tx staking create-validator \